 Indirect risks lie outside the direct sphere of influence of businesses, and include shortages in resources such as water and energy, disruptions of supply chains, changes in regulations, and changes in demand.
 By improving adaptive capacity and by implementing adaptation measures, vulnerability to climate change phenomena and the related negative effects on businesses can be reduced.
-As businesses know how to manage risks they need a to develop a deep understanding that they have to include the risk caused by climate change into their risk management strategies.
+As businesses know how to manage risks they need to develop a deep understanding that they have to include the risks caused by climate change into their risk management strategies.

 It is important to note that climate change impacts do not necessarily pose new threats, but can also aggravate existing stress factors.
 For example, a falling water table due to extensive use of groundwater may be further exacerbated by extended dry periods and a sketchy energy supply due to insufficient infrastructure becomes even less reliant in hot summers.

 On the one hand, adaptation to climate change for the private sector aims to minimize climate-induced risks thereby increasing their resilience and avoiding potential future costs.
-Managing climate risks thus should be considered within companies´ risk management.
+Managing climate risks thus should be considered within companies’ risk management.
 On the other hand, businesses can consider climate change impacts to exploit new business opportunities.
 Studying needs for new products and services which are climate-resilient or facilitate adaptation and/or anticipating changing customer preferences and regulatory frameworks due to climate change can identify new market opportunities for companies and lead to a first-mover advantage over competitors.

-Climate change is causing uncertainty where and when its impact will occur whereas companies seek predictability to develop their business strategies and investments.
-Therefore, it is oftentimes difficult for companies, and specifically for SMEs with their limited resources, to invest in adaptation measures now for an uncertain event or gradual change in future.
+Climate change is causing uncertainty where and when its impacts will occur, whereas companies seek predictability to develop their business strategies and investments.
+Therefore, it is oftentimes difficult for companies, and specifically for SMEs with their limited resources, to invest in adaptation measures for an uncertain event or gradual change in future.
 Not only companies are directly affected by climate change, high dependencies within supply chains increase companies’ vulnerability even further.
 In addition, lack of awareness of climate and disaster risks for the business as well as suitable solutions are further barriers to undertake adaptation measures.
 Also, as many adaptation measures do not have a demonstrable return on investment, but rather limit costs in the future, there is a lack of financial products available for businesses.

 Climate change adaptation requires a thorough understanding of the potential impacts of climate change and how a company’s buildings, operations, and overall strategy are likely to be affected.
 There are different approaches that can serve companies to assess their climate risks (resulting from the potential impact and the likelihood of an event).
 Tools usually encompass an assessment of the exposure to climate phenomena, as well as an assessment of each phenomenon’s impact on the company.
 To do this in a structured way, it is helpful to define impact areas that are then assessed for each company.
-Common impact include the company buildings, its processes, its logistics and stock, employees, the regulatory framework, access to finance and market demand.
+Common impacts include the company’s buildings, its processes, its logistics and stock, employees, the regulatory framework, access to finance and market demand.
 The assessment of business risks and opportunities in these impact areas enables companies to identify and prioritize possible adaptation measures.
 Cost-benefit tools or similar decision-making instruments can further support the company’s decision on the most beneficial adaptation measures.